Rae Bareli Lok Sabha constituency

-Rae Bareli is one of the 80 Lok Sabha (parliamentary) constituencies in the northern Indian state of Uttar Pradesh.
+Rae Bareli is one of the 80 Lok Sabha (Parliamentary) constituencies in the northern Indian state of Uttar Pradesh.
 It is considered to be a bastion of the Indian National Congress.
 The first Member of Parliament was Baijnath Kureel.
 From 1967 to 1977, the seat was held by former Prime Minister Indira Gandhi, and from 2004 until her appointment to the Rajya Sabha in 2024, by Sonia Gandhi.

+It is currently represented by Rahul Gandhi, the Leader of the Opposition in Lok Sabha.

 Demographics and assembly segments

-The constituency has an electorate of 9.59 lakhs in 2019 of which nearly 30% belongs to Scheduled Castes, 12% Muslims,16% Yadavs.
+The constituency has an electorate of 9.59 lakhs in 2019 of which nearly 30% belongs to Scheduled Castes, 12% Muslims,12.5% Yadavs,Brahman 12%,Rajput 9%.

 Presently, Rae Bareli comprises five Assembly (legislative assembly) segments.
 These are: